 - 250ml (1 cup) lamb stock

 - Preheat the oven to 180°C (fan 170°C/350°F/gas 4).

-- Add the balsamic vinegar, remove the lid and continue to cook for a further 1 hour.
+- Remove the lid and continue to cook for the last 1 hour.

 - Serve the soft meat cut in pieces with the onions, some of the jus, a few cloves of garlic, and some mashed potato.